 The Baystate Children's Hospital Pediatric Weight Management Program is a multi-disciplinary program serving children age 2-21 years with a diagnosis of obesity ( BMI > 95% for age).
 The program offers children and families resources aimed at promoting healthy nutrition, healthy activity and a healthy lifestyle.
 Services include:

-• Enrollment in MIGHTY (moving, improving, and gaining health together at the YMCA).
 MIGHTY is a 6-month-long group program with strong emphasis placed on physical activity, nutrition and behavioral change for the entire family.
 It includes a fitness evaluation, individual fitness prescriptions, group exercise sessions, individual and group nutritional counseling and strategies for lifelong behavior change.
-Families who participate in MIGHTY also receive a free 6-month long membership to the Springfield-based YMCA.
+Families who participate in MIGHTY also receive a free 6-month long membership to the YMCA.
 In order for a child to be enrolled in MIGHTY, they must first be evaluated at the Pediatric Weight Management Program.